Cowbitt History, Family Crest & Coats of Arms

 Early Origins of the Cowbitt family

-The surname Cowbitt was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls
+The surname Cowbitt was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Early History of the Cowbitt family

 This web page shows only a small excerpt of our Cowbitt research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cowbitt History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cowbitt History in all our PDF Extended History products and printed products wherever possible.

 Cowbitt Spelling Variations

 Cowbitt has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Cowbitt have been found, including Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cowbitt family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cowbitt Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cowbitt Notables in all our PDF Extended History products and printed products wherever possible.